drinkbird/drinkbird.github.io/_posts/blog/2017-05-15-all-about-results.md

 ---
 layout: post
 title: "It's all about results... or is it?"
-excerpt: "Also known as 'The Mother of all Defects'"
+excerpt: "Also known as 'Speed: The Mother of all Software Defects'"
 permalink: /all-about-results
 comments: true
 categories: blog